qulle/oltb/README_INTERNAL.md

 }});
 ```

 It is not important in what order the menu or its items are created.
-If no menu exist with the given name all menu items will be stored and added once the menu is created.
+If no menu exist with the given name all menu items will be queued and added once the menu is created.

 To insert a separator in the menu add an empty object.
 ```javascript